In this exercise, you create several basic materials in V-Ray and explore material properties and options.

 - Next, adjust the transparency of two of the objects (one should have a transparency color of “Dark Gray” and the other should have a transparency color of light gray).
 Perform another rendering of the same view.
 You will post this rendering to the website as well (in the same Exercise 204 post).

 - Next, Follow V-Ray 8.4 [reflection layers] to add reflection layers to 4 of the 5 materials.
 Create another rendering to post.

 - Edit the reflection layer’s Fresnel IOR for 3 of the 4 materials above.
 Perform another rendering and make a note of how this changes the appearance of the material.
 You will post this to the website as well.

 - Change the reflection glossiness on one of the above materials to 0.5 and the reflection glossiness on another to 0.75.
 Perform another rendering.

-- Follow V-Ray 8.12 to import these new materials to your current scene.
+- Follow V-Ray 8.12 [importing materials] to import at least 5 materials to your current scene.
 Assign each to one of the 5 objects.
 Perform another rendering and save the result.

 - Open your .3dm file from last class (Exercise 203).
 Assign materials using the techniques learned above.
 Make sure to add one infinite plane below your objects.
 Render the result and post this, along with the others to the course website by the end of class today.
 You do not need to comment on this exercise.